sicher/defold-rpgmap/README.md

 <img src="doc/screen_collection.png" srcset="doc/screen_collection@2x.png 2x">

 Notice that there is a game object named "root" that is the parent to all of the screen's content.
-This is another convention used in the sample.
-It serves two purposes:

-1. When bringing a screen into view, only the "root" game object needs to be manipulated.
+This is another convention used in the sample and it serves a very important purpose: when a screen is brought into view, only the "root" game object needs to be moved.
 All child objects are automatically moved along with the root parent.
-2. If there are special game objects on a screen, they can be freely animated.
-Their movement is relative to the root parent so they will animate along with the screen when it is scrolled in or out.
-Special code is only needed if an object should move between screens.
+If there are special game objects on a screen, they can also be freely animated since their movement is relative to the root parent.
+When the the screen is scrolled in or out, these children moves with the screen.
+Special code is only needed if an object needs to move between screens.

 The bees on screen 0-1 are simple showcases of this idea: